Houdini 20.5 Basics

 Access overridden view functions

-Click RMB in the viewer to access functions whose hotkeys are overridden by first-person mode, such as setting and jumping to quick-marks.
+Click in the viewer to access functions whose hotkeys are overridden by first-person mode, such as setting and jumping to quick-marks.

 The view and cameras